 Don't confuse LinkedIn with Facebook.
 LinkedIn is for professional visibility, not for sharing your views on politics, religion, or sports, unless your profession is in politics, religion, or sports.
 Skip the party photos and other sharing unrelated to your profession.

 If you have a website or blog, add your LinkedIn URL to your bio or contact information, and include them in your LinkedIn Profile, if they are related to your profession.

 Review your Profile on a monthly basis, or more often.
 Add new content, particularly new accomplishments and skills, training, and good news about your employer.

 Even if you are in transition between jobs, update your Profile.
 [Read The Best LinkedIn Job Title When You Are Unemployed for tips.]

 Be accurate, and avoid putting your current employment at risk.
-But, don't distort reality by claiming keywords that are not appropriate for you (don't use a job title that is your next, not your current, job).
-By following these Profile optimization tips, you increase the likelihood that you will show up in the search results when recruiters are searching for candidates that match your set of qualifications, education, and experiences.
+Don't distort reality by claiming keywords that are not appropriate for you (don't use a job title that is your next, not your current, job).
+By following these Profile optimization tips, above, you increase the likelihood that you will show up in the search results when recruiters are searching for candidates that match your set of qualifications, education, and experiences.
 In addition, your Profile will add credibility to your current employer's online reputation, if you are employed.

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
 A veteran of the United States Marine Corps and a recent Visiting Scholar at the MIT Sloan School of Management, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
 Since 1998, Susan has been editor and publisher of Job-Hunt.org.
-Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn, and Google+.
+Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn.